indygreg/PyOxidizer/apple-bundles/README.md

-# apple-bundle
+# apple-bundles

-`apple-bundle` is a library crate implementing functionality related to Apple *bundles*, a foundational primitive in Apple operating systems for encapsulating code and resources.
+`apple-bundles` is a library crate implementing functionality related to Apple *bundles*, a foundational primitive in Apple operating systems for encapsulating code and resources.
 (The ``.app`` *directories* in ``/Applications`` are *application bundles*, for example.)

-`apple-bundle` is part of the [PyOxidizer](https://github.com/indygreg/PyOxidizer.git) project and this crate is developed in that repository.
+`apple-bundles` is part of the [PyOxidizer](https://github.com/indygreg/PyOxidizer.git) project and this crate is developed in that repository.